Environmental Social Work in California: Careers, Agencies & How to Get Started

 Government Social Service Agencies

-As wealth gaps widen and industry expands, environmental justice is becoming more entwined in social justice.
+As wealth gaps widen and industry expands, environmental justice is becoming more entwined with social justice.
 In fact, the California Office of Environmental Health says the state’s poorest residents are more likely to be affected by pollution than wealthier residents, cementing the link between environmental justice and social work.

 Because of that, many government social service agencies are integrating environmental wellness services into their programs.
 This includes conducting everything from public health education campaigns to health screenings and pollution cleanup.